Google Translate Disclaimer

 Diapering & Toileting

-Child care staff must apply infection prevention and control measures when diapering and toileting because there is a risk of exposure to body fluids during these tasks.
-These body fluids carry infectious diseases.
+Childcare staff must apply infection prevention and control measures when diapering and toileting because there is a risk of exposure to body fluids during these tasks.
+Body fluids can carry infectious diseases.

-The diaper change station must be set up to prevent the spread of disease.
-The space must be separate from the children's activity area and any food areas (feeding, preparation, and/or storage) and not used for any other purpose.
+The diaper change station must be set up to prevent the spread of illness.
+The space must be separate from the children's activity area and any food areas (feeding, preparation, and/or storage) and not used for any other purpose but diapering.
 Ensure diapering areas are kept clean.
 Children should be diapered on a dedicated surface and not "on the run" as it increases the risk of contaminating other surfaces.
 Ensure all necessary supplies are accessible but out of children's reach.
 Necessary supplies include:

 • A designated hand washing station